Kira Dixon: Miss America role

-As Miss America, Kazantsev served as the official National Goodwill Ambassador for Children's Miracle Network Hospitals.
-Additionally, to further promote her platform of "Love Shouldn't Hurt", Kazantsev teamed up with Safe Horizon to launch the #PutTheNailinIt campaign with the aim to "end domestic violence for good."
+As Miss America, Dixon served as the official National Goodwill Ambassador for Children's Miracle Network Hospitals.
+Additionally, to further promote her platform of "Love Shouldn't Hurt", Dixon teamed up with Safe Horizon to launch the #PutTheNailinIt campaign with the aim to "end domestic violence for good."
 The campaign aims to spread awareness of domestic violence by painting your ring fingernail purple.

-On November 23, 2014, Kazantsev appeared as a presenter at the 42nd Annual American Music Awards in Nokia Theatre L.A.
+On November 23, 2014, Dixon appeared as a presenter at the 42nd Annual American Music Awards in Nokia Theatre L.A.
 Live, in Los Angeles, California.
 On December 15, 2014, she appeared as a presenter at the American Country Countdown Awards in Nashville, Tennessee.
 She also presented at the Academy of Country Music Awards on April 19, 2015, at the AT&T Stadium in Arlington, Texas.
 On May 17, 2015, she appeared as a presenter with Pete Wentz at the 2015 Billboard Music Awards in the T-Mobile Arena in Las Vegas, Nevada.

-Kazantsev was also the first Miss America in 35 years to travel with the United Service Organizations (USO) and visit troops abroad.
+Dixon was also the first Miss America in 35 years to travel with the United Service Organizations (USO) and visit troops abroad.

 Career

-She has had summer internships at a political consultancy in Washington, D.C., served as a volunteer for U.S. Senator Kirsten Gillibrand's 2012 re-election campaign, waited tables, interned at a local affiliate of Planned Parenthood, launched a food blog and served as a hostess.

-Kazantsev is the Children's Miracle Network Hospitals' Director of Digital Channels and Community Engagement.
+Dixon is the Children's Miracle Network Hospitals' Director of Digital Channels and Community Engagement.

-In November 2017 Kazantsev launched a podcast called "What We Do," in which every week she talks with women about, "the tough issues, the challenges we’ve faced, the best moments, the funny moments and the not so great moments."
+In November 2017 Dixon launched a podcast called "What We Do," in which every week she talks with women about, "the tough issues, the challenges we've faced, the best moments, the funny moments and the not so great moments."

-In 2021 she joined Golf Channel as reporter on a number of events throughout PGA Tour season while also appears on Golf Today and Golf Central shows and becoming special contributors to GolfPass.
-Prior to that, she served as a GolfPass Lifestyle Correspondent.
+In 2021 she joined Golf Channel as reporter on a number of events throughout PGA Tour season while also appearing on Golf Today and Golf Central shows and becoming special contributor to GolfPass.
+Prior to that, she served as a GolfPass lifestyle correspondent.